C+C Music Factory: Lawsuits

-In 1990, The Crew, a group composed of Clivillés, Cole, and Freedom Williams, released the single "Get Dumb!
+In 1990, the Crew, a group composed of Clivillés, Cole, and Williams, released the single "Get Dumb!
 (Free Your Body)".
 The song featured an unauthorized sample of Boyd Jarvis' 1983 song "The Music Got Me".
 Jarvis filed a lawsuit against Cole and Clivillés as well as A&M Records.
 The court ruled in favor of Jarvis.

 Following the release of "Gonna Make You Sweat (Everybody Dance Now)" in November 1990, C+C Music Factory was hit with a lawsuit by Martha Wash, whose vocals were uncredited on the chorus.
 The song used an edited compilation of vocal parts that Wash recorded in June 1990 for an unrelated demo tape.
 After discovering that the group was using Zelma Davis in the music video, Wash attempted to negotiate with Clivillés and Cole for sleeve credits and royalties, which ultimately proved unsuccessful.
-On 11 December 1991, Wash filed a lawsuit in the Los Angeles Superior Court against Robert Clivillés and David Cole, charging the producers and their record company, Sony Music Entertainment, with fraud, deceptive packaging, and commercial appropriation.
-The case was eventually settled in 1994 and as a result of the settlement, Sony made an unprecedented request to MTV to add a disclaimer that credited Wash for vocals and Zelma Davis (who lip-synched Wash's vocals in the official music video) for "visualization" to the "Gonna Make You Sweat" music video.
+On December 11, 1991, Wash filed a lawsuit in the Los Angeles Superior Court against Clivillés and Cole, charging the producers and their record company, Sony Music Entertainment, with fraud, deceptive packaging, and commercial appropriation.
+The case was eventually settled in 1994 and, as a result of the settlement, Sony made an unprecedented request to MTV to add a disclaimer that credited Wash for vocals and Davis (who lip-synched Wash's vocals in the official music video) for "visualization" to the "Gonna Make You Sweat" music video.